astronomer/astronomer-cosmos/docs/dbt/connections.rst

     jaffle_shop = DbtTaskGroup(
         conn_id="your_conn_id",
         dbt_args={
-            "db_name": "your_db_name", # overrides the db specified in the Airflow connection "schema": "your_schema_name", # sets a default schema (required on all connections except Snowflake) }
+            "db_name": "your_db_name",  # overrides the db specified in the Airflow connection "schema": "your_schema_name",  # sets a default schema (required on all connections except Snowflake) },
     )

-Additionally, if you've specified a database/schema in either the connection object or the parameters shown in the code block above, those are overriden by dbt project files.
+Additionally, if you've specified a database/schema in either the connection object or the parameters shown in the code block above, those are overridden by dbt project files.
 For example, if you've setup a ``properties.yml`` file in your dbt project like this:

 .. code-block:: yaml